mariawebideas/mytakeontalks/SEOIntro.md

 ## Speaker
 * Mike Loomey

-##
+## Researching your keywords

-SEO

-By Mike Loomey

-Weebly

-Use Google Trends to investigate whether people are interested in the product you intent to sell or the services you intent to offer.
+* Use [Google Trends] (https://www.google.es/trends/) to investigate whether people are interested in the product you intent to sell or the services you are going to offer.

+## General Tips
-Check out Google AdWords for charities
+* Check out [Google AdWords for Charities] (https://www.google.com.hk/intl/en/grants/)

 Check out General Assembly courses as they are very good